JetBrains/phpstorm-docker-images/kerberos/readme.md

 krb-kdc credentials are:
 * Realm name: `krb` (should match the domain)
 * Realm DB password: `q1234`
-* The only user: `krbadmin/admin`:`q123` (It seems to be some kind of a convention that admin users should have this /admin appended).
+* The only user: `krbadmin/admin`:`q123` (It seems to be some kind of a convention that admin users should have this /admin appended)

 Usage
 -